devksingh4/imsa-linux-printer-installer/README.md

 # IMSA Linux Printer Installer

-**Warning**

-With the introduction of the new PaperCut printing system, this method may no longer work.

 ## Overview
 This tool allows [IMSA](https://imsa.edu) students to print documents to the campus printers from their Linux devices while connected to `airimsa`.
 While this script has only been tested on Ubuntu 18.04 and 20.04 LTS, it will likely function on most Linux distributions provided that the prerequisites are met.